WICG/aom/reference-delegate-explainer.md

-# Reference Delegate for Cross-root ARIA
+# Reference Target for Cross-root ARIA

 Author: [Ben Howell](https://github.com/behowell)

 ## Introduction

-Reference Delegate is a feature to enable using IDREF attribtues such as `for` and `aria-labelledby` to refer to elements inside a component's shadow DOM, while maintaining encapsulation of the internal details of the shadow DOM.
+Reference Target is a feature to enable using IDREF attribtues such as `for` and `aria-labelledby` to refer to elements inside a component's shadow DOM, while maintaining encapsulation of the internal details of the shadow DOM.
 The main goal of this feature is to enable ARIA to work across shadow root boundaries.

 This proposal is based on @Westbrook's [Cross-root ARIA Reflection API](https://github.com/Westbrook/cross-root-aria-reflection/blob/main/cross-root-aria-reflection.md) propsal, as well as borrowing ideas from @alice's [Semantic Delegate](https://github.com/alice/aom/blob/gh-pages/semantic-delegate.md) proposal.